 The supervisory committee will examine also anonymous notifications, but only if they are supported by serious, specific and congruous elements.
 It ensures the privacy of the mailer in case of non-anonymous notifications.

-The supervisory committee of the Company was established for the first time by the board of directors on 12 March 2008 and confirmed by decision dated 7 May 2014, assigning it the following duties:
+The supervisory committee of the Company was established for the first time by the board of directors on 12 March 2008 and, confirmed by decision dated 7 May 2014 and then on the 4 May 2017.
+It has been assigned it the following duties: